PyLadiesGermany/pycon-it-2025-workshop/README.md

 Follow the instructions above to set up Grafana and visualize your metrics.
 Try out different queries and visualizations to see how your emissions change over time.
 You can also try adding other metrics from your application to your dashboard (such as the request counter) to see how they relate to your emissions.

+## Closing thoughts

+Congratulations, you have made it through the workshop!
+We hope you have found it interesting.
+While we have focused today on monitoring the toy project in this repository, we hope you feel empowered to apply these techniques to your own codebases.
+Before you go we want to leave you with a few questions to reflect on:

+Q: What other metrics would you like to track in your applications?
+Q: How do you think monitoring your code can help you improve your applications?
+Q: How would you use what you learned today to help you write greener code?

+✨ **Go forth and Monitor for a greener codebase!!** ✨

-## Section 4: ✨ BONUS ✨ Measuring impact when we don't know information about where code is running
+## Section 4: ✨ BONUS ✨

+### Measuring impact when we don't know information about where code is running

 ### Ecologits